Enhancing accuracy with an adaptive discretization for the non-local integro-partial differential equations involving initial time singularities: Results and discussion

 \end{example} where $\alpha\in(0,1)$.
 The source function $f$ is given by:

-The exact solution for Example \ref{example4} is $\mathcal{U}=(1+t^{\alpha+3})xy(x-1)(y-1)$.
-To solve the model, the $L2$-$1_\sigma$ scheme is used to make it in a semi-discretization form as described in (\ref{Pdoc1_25}).
-Then, at each time level, the two-dimensional Haar wavelet is applied to approximate the solution.
+The exact solution for Example \ref{example4} is then $\mathcal{U}=(1+t^{\alpha})xy(x-1)(y-1)$.
+To solve the model, the graded mesh-based $L2$-$1_\sigma$ scheme is used to make it in a semi-discrete form as described in (\ref{Pdoc1_25}).
+Then, the two-dimensional Haar wavelet is applied to approximate the solution at each time level.
+Notice that the solution has an unbounded time derivative at $t=0$, which reduces the convergence rate on a uniformly distributed temporal mesh (see Table \ref{Ex4a_table2}).
+In contrast, the non-uniform mesh with a suitably chosen grading parameter ($\nu\geq2/\alpha$) leads to a higher-order accuracy, possibly $\mathcal{O}(N^{-2})$, which is evident from Table \ref{Ex4a_table1} illustrating the error and the rate of convergence based on $L^2$- \& $L^\infty$-norm.
+Also, see the theoretical explanation in Theorem \ref{Pdoc1_thm7} and further discussion in Remarks \ref{Pdoc1_remark2} \& \ref{Pdoc1_remark3}.